zinklan/secret-spot/README.md

 # Guide for using files into the game

-## purpose
+## Purpose

 `Custom Config` can optimize the graphics to get a better view

-`Streamer mod` is a mod written by Imori which can hidden the network name & player ID on the scoreboard, but don't effect on chat and obituaries
+`Streamer mod` is a mod written by Imori which can hidden the network name & player ID on the scoreboard
+               , but don't effect on chat and obituaries

 ## Custom Config